OCamlverse/ocamlverse.github.io/content/missing_pieces.md

 [ocaml-elasticsearch](https://github.com/skydeck/ocaml-elasticsearch) is abandoned.

 ## New Projects

-The following projects need to be built from scratch.
+The following projects need to be built to allow the ecosystem to grow:

+### UI

 - Bindings to GTK3